haumeamagma/NBCU01/exercises/ex1/ex13/README.md

 ## Exercise steps

-Run through the following steps.
+Run through the following steps
 1. After having copied the integration flow template, you should see one integration flow in your package.
 From the *Actions* menu of your integration flow, select the menu entry *Configure*
 <br>![Script collection](/exercises/ex1/images/01-0010.png)